The Public Prosecution Service v William Elliott, Robert McKee: Issue

 Lord Hughes addressed the issue the statutory impact on the admissibility of the evidence obtained through the use of an unapproved device.

-Mr McMahon QC for the appellants put forward that the wording of Article 61(8)(b) was clear and unambiguous; that an approved device must be used and therefore that evidence obtained through the use of an unapproved device rendered the evidence inadmissible.
+Ken McMahon QC for the appellants put forward that the wording of Article 61(8)(b) was clear and unambiguous; that an approved device must be used and therefore that evidence obtained through the use of an unapproved device rendered the evidence inadmissible.

 The issue, as Lord Hughes stated, was that there was no specific provision for the consequence of not using an approved device, as there was in other similar acts such as Section 20 of the Road Traffic Offenders Act 1988, and similarly Article 23(1) and 4 of the Road Traffic Offenders (Northern Ireland) Order 1996 where specific provisions of the consequence of not using an approved device were stated.

 Lord Hughes in his judgment addressed the admissibility of evidence, particularly when obtained through unlawful means; the intended consequence Parliament had in mind of not using an approved device; and similar provisions (and differences in process) for other devices such as traffic speed gun and breathalyser test devices.